Dhabi966/JimsSocialNertwork/README.md

 ## Questions?

-Please feel free to contact me if you need any further information:
+Please feel free to contact me if you have any questions:

 - [Github Profile](https://github.com/Dhabi966)